RGSea/ROV-Control-2019/README.md

 programs in the onboard and surface folders are called upon by the corresponding main program.
 This way the code is organised and each area is kept seperate.
 Use the development folder to keep and work on new modules of code which are yet to be integrated to the main programs.

+Log any changes to the main program in the changelog.

 # Current Goals
 - Implement control input from controller (Tim)